alan-turing-institute/AutisticaCitizenScience/CODE_OF_CONDUCT.md

 Participants who are asked to stop any inappropriate behaviour are expected to comply immediately.
 This applies to all Autistica/Turing citizen science community events and platforms, either online or in-person.
-If a participant engages in behaviour that violates this Code of Conduct, the research team may warn the offender, ask them to leave the event or platform (without refund), or impose any other appropriate sanctions (see the [enforcement-manual](#enforcement-manual) for details).
+If a participant engages in behaviour that violates this Code of Conduct, any member of the research team may warn the offender, ask them to leave the event or platform (without refund), or impose any other appropriate sanctions (see the [enforcement manual](#enforcement-manual) for details).

 ### 2.4 Feedback